AkemiKami201/AkemiKami201/README.md

     - 🎮 I like to play video games in my free time.

-    - ⭐ I like to learn a little bit of everything
+    - ⭐ I like to learn a little bit of everything.

     - 🎶 I love listening to music.
-I can't do anything if i'm not listening to something
+I can't do anything if i'm not listening to something.

     - 🎞 I love watching anime, I usually watch it daily.
 Also, I like reading manga.